apache/spark/PULL_REQUEST_WORKFLOW.rst

    b) if any of the Airflow API files changed we enable ``API`` test type
    c) if any of the Airflow CLI files changed we enable ``CLI`` test type and Kubernetes tests (the
       K8S tests depend on CLI changes as helm chart uses CLI to run Airflow).
-   d) if this is a master branch and if any of the Provider files changed we enable ``Providers`` test type
+   d) if this is a main branch and if any of the Provider files changed we enable ``Providers`` test type
    e) if any of the WWW files changed we enable ``WWW`` test type
    f) if any of the Kubernetes files changed we enable ``Kubernetes`` test type
    g) Then we subtract count of all the ``specific`` above per-type changed files from the count of